mikependon/RepoDB/README.md

 ## RepoDb - a hybrid ORM library for .NET.

-RepoDb is a hybrid micro-ORM that provide certain features of both lightweight-ORMs and full-ORMs.
+RepoDb provide certain features of both lightweight-ORMs and full-ORMs.
 It helps the developer to simplify the “switchover” of when to use the “lightweight” and “advance” operations during the development.

 #### It is high-performance